About the College of Health and Life Sciences | HBKU

 • Pharmaceutical and biomedical companies

-• Governmental ministries and agencies
+• Ministries and governmental agencies

 • Exercise physiology targeting precision fitness training

-Faculty and Research Areas:
+Faculty and Research Areas

 Research programs often include disease models, with an emphasis on the translation of research outcomes to address clinical challenges.
 The creation of multidisciplinary teams is a major focus, allowing the college to attract the necessary resources to maintain and build the technologies required to support its research goals.

-Transdisciplinary collaborations drive innovation and spur achievement of successful outcomes, aligning the expertise of the wider community of HBKU colleges and partner institutions.
+Transdisciplinary collaborations drive innovation and the spur achievement of successful outcomes, aligning the expertise of the wider community of HBKU colleges and partner institutions.

 • Neuroscience